azambrano/SimpleGet/README.md

 # SimpleGet
-A Simple NuGet and Symbol server.
+A Simple NuGet and Symbol server for .Net Core